Edit Page

 Argument Type Details

-1 err Error?
-The error that occurred, or null if there were no errors.
+1 err The error that occurred, or null if there were no errors.
 See below for an example of how to negotiate validation errors (e.g. attempting to insert a record that would violate a uniqueness constraint)

 Example